project-chip/connectedhomeip/docs/silabs/general/CUSTOM_MATTER_DEVICE.md

 ## ZAP configuration

-From the matter repository, run the following command in a terminal to launch the ZAP UI.
+From the matter repository, run the following command in a terminal to launch the ZAP user interface (UI).
 This will open up the ZAP configuration for the EFR32 lighting application example.

 > `$ ./scripts/tools/zap/run_zaptool.sh examples/lighting-app/lighting-common/lighting-app.zap`

-On the left hand side of the application, there is a tab for Endpoint 0 and Endpoint 1.
+On the left side of the application, there is a tab for Endpoint 0 and Endpoint 1.
 Endpoint 0 is known as the root node.
 This endpoint is akin to a "read me first" endpoint that describes itself and the other endpoints that make up the node.
 Endpoint 1 represents a lighting application device type.
 There are